kampersanda/constexpr_doublearray/README.md

 # constexpr_doublearray

-This library provides a C++17 implementation of constexpr double-array trie.
+## What is this?

+This is a program that implements a double-array trie of **compile-time constants** in C++17.

 As you know, compile-time computation is awesome.
-Also, the double-array trie is awesome.
-Hence, the library is awesome (QED).
+Also, the double array is awesome.
+Hence, this program is awesome (QED).

+## Useful?

+I don't know.

 ## Sample usage